MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Invoke-Expression.md

 ## DESCRIPTION

 The `Invoke-Expression` cmdlet evaluates or runs a specified string as a command and returns the results of the expression or command.
+Without `Invoke-Expression`, a string submitted at the command line is returned (echoed) unchanged.

-Without `Invoke-Expression`, a string submitted at the command line would be returned (echoed) unchanged.
+Expressions are evaluated and run in the current scope.
+For more information, see [about_Scopes](../Microsoft.PowerShell.Core/About/about_Scopes.md).

 ## EXAMPLES